How to Buy at Auction Your Step-by-Step Guide

 Shipping & Collection

 We work with trusted local and international shippers.
-We recommend our local UPS store for domestic and international shipments, and we’re happy to provide additional recommendations upon request.
-If you’d rather pick up in person, we offer appointments Tuesday–Friday, 10 am - 4:30 pm.
+For smaller items, we recommend our local UPS stores for domestic and international shipments, and we’re happy to provide additional recommendations upon request.
+For larger items, we have a list of recommended ‘blanket wrap’ shippers.
+If you’d rather pick up in person, we are open Tuesday–Friday, 10 am - 430 pm, and other times by appointment only.
+Remember when the hammer comes down, it’s officially yours, so make sure it’s packaged, insured, and shipped the way you want.

 Important Considerations Before You Bid

-Bid Increments – Bids must increase by fixed amounts set by the auction house.
+Bid Increments: Bids must increase by fixed amounts set by the auction house.
 Knowing these increments will help you plan your bidding strategy.

-Buyer’s Premium – Gray’s charges a 25% buyer’s premium, added to the hammer price of each lot.
+Buyer’s Premium: Gray’s charges a 25% buyer’s premium, added to the hammer price of each lot.
 Factor this into your budget before placing your bid.

 Get Your Auction On

-Whether you’re a first-time bidder or a seasoned auction-goer, the key is preparation, patience, and just enough daring to raise your hand — or click that bid button — one more time.
+Whether you’re a first-time bidder or a seasoned auction-goer, the key is preparation, patience, and just enough daring to raise your hand, or click that bid button, one more time.
 Who knows?
 Your next great find might be just one bid away.